Lobular Carcinoma In-Situ and Invasive Lobular Carcinoma

 Breast cancer lesions may originate anywhere in the breast, but they most often occur either in the breast ducts, or the lobules.

-Once again, the lobules are really the milk producing glands, which present milk to the ducts, which in turn carry it to the nipple.
-LCIS, and of course lobular carcinoma, are considered more serious diagnosis than Lobular Neoplasia.
+Once again, the lobules are really the milk-producing glands, which present milk to the ducts, which in turn carry it to the nipple.
+LCIS, and of course lobular carcinoma, are a more serious diagnosis than Lobular Neoplasia.

 This page is getting kind of old, but still has great information!
-However, I have created a newer version of this page with more up-to-date material on Lobular Carcinoma.
+However, I have a newer version of this page with more up-to-date material on Lobular Carcinoma.

 So, one of the issues surrounding lobular carcinoma and LCIS is the ability for doctors to remove all of the cancer cells in treatment.
-When lobular carcinoma becomes a serious illness, it was usually because the full extent of the malignancy.
+When lobular carcinoma becomes a serious illness, it is usually because doctors can not determine or remove the full extent of the malignancy.

 Calcifications are not necessarily relevant indicators with LCIS

 Lobular breast lesions are associated with calcifications around 30% of the time.
-An excisional biopsy is recommended for lobular carcinoma in situ, atypical lobular neoplasia and lobular neoplasia when there is an associated synchronous breast mass lesion.
+An excisional biopsy is usually necessary for lobular carcinoma in situ, atypical lobular neoplasia and lobular neoplasia when there is an associated synchronous breast mass lesion.

 Florid LCIS may be more aggressive than ‘classic’ LCIS